-The ongoing buzz around cryptocurrencies and what they could do for businesses in the future is one that doesn’t look to be dying down any time soon.
+The ongoing buzz around cryptocurrencies and what they could do for businesses in the future is one that doesn’t look to be dying down any time soon, creating wealth to businesses adopting it, as well as those who are in the forefront of the cryptocurrency revolution, such as The Winklevoss brothers and the others in the Bitcoin Millionaire club.
 One of the hot topics in the discussion currently, however, is whether or not small businesses should start to accept cryptocurrencies as payments in the near future.
 Here, we’re exploring exactly that.

 An Introduction To Cryptocurrencies